 Is there anything I need to know about getting through customs?

 According to Ecuadorian law, any person that enters the country temporarily is exempt for the payment of any customs duty.
 You will not be required to pay taxes or duties for your luggage, new or used articles that you will use during your trip, and portable items such as photo cameras, video cameras, laptops, radios and CD players.
 The Galapagos Islands does not have customs since there are no international airports.
 In the airport your personal luggage will receive only a minor inspection for things like fruits or seeds that might be introduced to the islands.

-Our affiliated hotel reservation agents Agoda.com have a variety of accommodations in Ecuador.
+Our affiliated hotel reservation agents hotelscombined.com have a variety of accommodations in Galapagos.
 Browse the choices on their website, use their live chat to ask your questions, and then simply use your credit card to make your reservation.

 Locations include Isabela and Santa Cruz Island, where you can benefit from hotelscombined.com's 'Low Price Guarantee', so you will always get top-dollar value for money from your hotel package.

 ...
 It was second time I used Dive The World service and I have been satisfied with the speed of response and the service provided.
 Well done, thank you.
 I will be using Dive The World again and am comfortable in recommending to a friend ... -- Juris Lapshe, Latvia.
 [More customer reviews]